Educating the youth of tomorrow about the dangers of trafficking today

 At Rapha House, we reach out to communities and families with social services and anti-trafficking awareness programs.
 By helping families, we’re keeping children safe and providing them with brighter futures.
 We work alongside a broad coalition of partners to bring awareness through media, community education, and speaking engagements.

-Our documentary, Finding Home was recently translated into 25 different languages and is available in 190 countries across the world after being added to Netflix.
+Our documentary, Finding Home, was recently translated into 25 different languages and is available in 190 countries across the world after being added to Netflix.
 Finding Home tells the story of three young Cambodian women rescued from trafficking and their search to find a place called home.
 This full-length documentary reminds us that we are all connected in our humanity; that we are all looking for a place of love, acceptance and community...a place called home.
-You can watch the trailer and access the free digital download below, or purchase the dvd by visiting our online store.
+You can watch the free digital download below.

 Community Education and Speaking Engagements